 5. Add the dough ingredients for the dough into the well of the flour.

 6. Stir everything together slowly using a fork, and slowly incorporate the flour until you form the dough.

 7. Roll the dough into a thin sheet, and then cut the dough sheets into squares.

 8. In the center of each dough square, put about a half tablespoon of filling, and then close it like you would a book.
 Squeeze or press the edges shut as you would with ravioli.

 9. Fry the squares in hot vegetable oil, sprinkle with powdered sugar, and enjoy!

-Journey to Vasto, on the shores of Abruzzo, to experience a slice of Italian life.
+Plan a journey to Vasto, on the shores of Abruzzo, to experience a slice of Italian life!